 Source: Merrill et al. 2015

 Anyone who still thinks wellness programs don’t improve health is choosing to completely ignore hundreds of peer-reviewed scientific research papers that say otherwise.

 4) Wellness Programs Improve Productivity

 Poor employee productivity can be defined as physically being at work but not working.
 This type of poor productivity is called presenteeism.
+Illness, injury, or other mental distractions are some of the most common causes of presenteeism.
+When employees are at work but not fully functioning, more mistakes are made, and time and money are wasted.
 It is estimated that the cost associated with presenteeism due to poor employee health is at least 2 to 3 times greater than direct health care expenses.